Making a complaint

 During investigations of complaints

-Accommodation Services will endeavour to offer to any student alternative accommodation if the student making the complaint feels uneasy remaining in the accommodation whilst the complaint is being investigated.
+Accommodation Services will endeavor, where possible to offer to any student alternative accommodation if the student making the complaint feels uneasy remaining in the accommodation whilst the complaint is being investigated.

 Mediation may be proposed to try to resolve the complaints as amicably as possible.